-Product reviews bring a ton of benefits for a business., But among those positive reasons, improving consumer confidence makes these reviews advantageous.
+Product reviews bring a ton of benefits to a business., But among those positive reasons, improving consumer confidence makes these reviews advantageous.

 Erasing any doubts and questions from your customers’ minds is one of the best things you can achieve as an eCommerce store.
-Once you’re able to break down their walls, doing transactions with your business would be a lot easier.
+Once you can break down their walls, doing transactions with your business would be a lot easier.

-Gaining trust from eCommerce customers is where everything starts when it comes to buying things online.
+Gaining your eCommerce customers' trust is where everything starts when buying things online.
 And by leveraging product reviews, you’re one step ahead of establishing it with your customers.

 Burkhard Berger is the founder of Novum.
 You can follow him on his journey from 0 to 100,000 monthly visitors on novumhq.com.
 His articles include some of the best growth hacking strategies and digital scaling tactics that he has learned from his own successes and failures.